Hidden champions: Success factors

 Competitive advantages of hidden champions are rarely because of cost leadership, more because of quality, total cost of ownership, high performance, and consultation close to the customer.
 They "earn" their market leadership through performance and not through price aggression.
 Their high real net output ratio is often achieved by working with proprietary processes which make it hard for competitors to imitate their products.
 On the other hand, management tasks like finance are often outsourced.

 It also seems to be evident that to maintain market leadership hidden champions do business on their own, rather than depend on working in cooperation with others.
 Even sales in countries abroad are often organized from the parent company base.
 This keeps significant know-how inside, and helps recruit highly qualified staff at a small company.

 The corporate culture of hidden champions is distinctive.
 Their values are conservative: hard work, strict selection, intolerance of underperformance, low sickness rates and high employee loyalty –and most are based in smaller towns.

 Leadership style is authoritarian on strategic issues but participative on operations level.
 The leaders identify themselves with the company, are focused on their products, and stay for a long time, much longer than is normal in large public corporations.

 A serious problem for hidden champions, as it is for SMEs in general, is to attract international professionals.
 Hidden champions need people who are happy to live in a remote location, who are attracted by job content, and who do not care much for a formal and prescribed career path.
 In Germany the concept of hidden champion is known to some extent, and therefore hidden champions there are able to utilise this label to recruit staff.
 In 2011, the first "Hidden Champions Day" was organized by the student initiative bdvb e.V. at the University of Mannheim in order to promote the advantages and opportunities of working for a SME.

-Lessons to be learned from hidden champions

-Hidden champions provide a best practice example.
-While a lot of business is local, it can be a goal to become the number one on such a local market.
-Also large companies may find some interesting lessons about international management.
-Hidden champions teach that exceptional management means doing small things better than the competitors instead of managing only one great thing.
-Simplicity in processes and organizational structures is another lesson.
-Investors may find determined, clearly focused, continuously successful companies.